 Since Google rewards healthy websites that create positive user experiences, it is of the utmost importance to optimize accordingly.

 Core Web Vitals

-When Google releases the Page Experience update in May 2021, they will implement Core Web Vitals as a new set of metrics to gauge user experience on a website.
+When Google releases the Page Experience desktop update in 2022, they will implement Core Web Vitals as a new set of metrics to gauge user experience on a website.

 Business owners, website owners, marketers, developers, and other team members can use these metrics to identify key opportunities for improving user experience on their website.

 Core Web Vitals will measure three website metrics:

 - First Input Delay (FID

 image source: https://web.dev/lcp/

 Largest contentful paint, or LCP, measures how fast the largest piece of content loads on your website.
 In many cases, this could be a large image or video on the page.

 How many seconds should it take for the largest piece of content to load on your site?
 According to Google’s standards, a good speed is under 2.5 seconds.